mcmire/dotfiles/README.md

 # vimfiles

-I ❤️ Vim.
-I use for both professional and personal projects pretty much every day.
-Over time I've created my own configuration, and I thought I might share it with you.
+I ❤️ Vim -- I use it for both professional and personal projects nearly every day.
+Before you is my personal configuration that I've crafted with the goal of writing code as efficiently as possible.
+Hopefully you find it useful!

-## What's inside
+## Let's see what's inside

-### Plugins
+### Handy plugins

 I use [VimPlug][vim-plug] to manage my plugins.
 Here are the ones that I use on a regular basis, in rough order of importance: